Red Star FC: Early history

 In 1907, Red Star changed its name to Red Star Amical Club after merging with Amical Football Club.
-Due to the merger, the club departed Meudon and moved to Grenelle.
+Due to the merger, the club departed Meudon and moved to Grenelle in the 15th arrondissement.
 After three years in Grenelle, the club moved to Saint-Ouen in Seine-Saint-Denis to play in the newly built Stade de Paris.
 On 25 October 1909, the stadium was inaugurated following a match between Red Star and English club Old Westminsters.
 The stadium was later renamed to its present name today.
 With the USFSA becoming disorganised in the early 1900s, Red Star joined the newly created Ligue de Football Association (LFA) in 1910.
 In 1912, the club earned its first honour after winning the association's Ligue Nationale.
 In the same year, the club also finished runner-up to Étoile des Deux Lacs in the Trophée de France.